japila-books/spark-structured-streaming-internals/docs/datasources/kafka/KafkaMicroBatchReader.md

 `planInputPartitions` requests the <<rangeCalculator, KafkaOffsetRangeCalculator>> for <<getRanges, offset ranges>> (given the <<startPartitionOffsets, startPartitionOffsets>> and the newly-calculated `newPartitionInitialOffsets` as the `fromOffsets`, the <<endPartitionOffsets, endPartitionOffsets>> as the `untilOffsets`, and the <<getSortedExecutorList, available executors (sorted in descending order)>>).

-In the end, `planInputPartitions` creates a <<spark-sql-streaming-KafkaMicroBatchInputPartition.md#, KafkaMicroBatchInputPartition>> for every offset range (with the <<executorKafkaParams, Kafka properties for executors>>, the <<pollTimeoutMs, pollTimeoutMs>>, the <<failOnDataLoss, failOnDataLoss>> flag and whether to reuse a Kafka consumer among Spark tasks).
+In the end, `planInputPartitions` creates a [KafkaMicroBatchInputPartition](KafkaMicroBatchInputPartition.md) for every offset range (with the <<executorKafkaParams, Kafka properties for executors>>, the <<pollTimeoutMs, pollTimeoutMs>>, the <<failOnDataLoss, failOnDataLoss>> flag and whether to reuse a Kafka consumer among Spark tasks).

-NOTE: <<spark-sql-streaming-KafkaMicroBatchInputPartition.md#, KafkaMicroBatchInputPartition>> uses a shared Kafka consumer only when all the offset ranges have distinct `TopicPartitions`, so concurrent tasks (of a stage in a Spark job) will not interfere and read the same `TopicPartitions`.

 `planInputPartitions` <<reportDataLoss, reports data loss>> when...FIXME